Setting Up the In-App distribution with Trigger Conditions

 iOS and Android

-These conditions track how frequently and actively users engage with the app while they are in a session.
+These conditions track how frequently and actively users engage with the app during a session.

 Condition